rak-ahsan/next_js_serve_ecommerce_with_laravel_backend/frontend/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see t
+Open [http://localhost:3000](http://localhost:3000) with your browser to see